Student Code of Conduct

 For the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
 The express or implied consent of the victim is not a defense.
 Apathy or acquiescence in the presence of hazing are violations of this rule.

-12. Misuse of any prescription drug.
+13. Misuse of any prescription drug.
 Use, possession, manufacturing, or distribution of marijuana, heroin, narcotics, or other controlled substances except as expressly permitted by law.
-Drug paraphernalia is prohibited in all areas on campus.
+"Medical" marijuana and drug paraphernalia is prohibited in all areas on campus.
 This includes the possession, use, or sale of drug paraphernalia, including but not limited to pipes, bongs, and any other item used for the manufacture, distribution, sale, or use of illegal drugs.

-17. Conduct that is disorderly, lewd, or indecent; breach of peace; aiding, abetting, or procuring another person to breach the peace on College premises or at functions sponsored by, or participated in by, the College or members of the academic community.
-Disorderly conduct includes but is not limited to any unauthorized use of electronic or other devices to make an audio or video record of any person while on College premises without his/her prior knowledge, or without his/her effective consent when such a recording is likely to cause injury or distress.
-This includes, but is not limited to, surreptitiously taking pictures of another person in a gym, locker room, or restroom.
+18. Conduct that is disorderly, lewd, or indecent; breach of peace; aiding, abetting, or procuring another person to breach the peace on College premises or at functions sponsored by, or participated in by, the College or members of the academic community.
+Disorderly conduct includes but is not limited to any unauthorized use of electronic or other devices to make or distribute a picture, audio recording, or video recording of any person while on College premises without that person's prior knowledge or consent when such a picture or recording is likely to cause injury or distress.
+This includes, but is not limited to, surreptitiously taking pictures or audio or video recordings of another person in a gym, locker room, dressing room, or restroom.

 - Unauthorized entry into a file, to use, read, or change the contents, or for any other purpose, or